-We are blessed with wonderful grounds and staff take every opportunity to take learning outside as well as planning in exciting topic-linked trips and inviting visitors in to talk to the children.
+We are blessed with wonderful grounds and staff look for opportunities to take learning outside as well as planning exciting curriculum-linked trips and inviting visitors in to talk to the children.

 If you can’t say it, you can’t write it.
 It is essential that children learn to express themselves clearly in spoken language.

-Staff work with children to develop their confidence in speaking to a an adult, a partner, a small group, their class or a larger audience.
+Staff work with children to develop their confidence in speaking to an adult, a partner, a small group, their class, or a larger audience.

 We work on expanding children's vocabulary, including the phrases and sentence structures that are appropriate in different contexts.